Therapists at Restored Wellbeing are independent contractors who run their own therapy business at this location.

 $230/session.
 Rebates apply with a valid mental health care plan referral.

-Susan has worked as a Social Worker for almost 30 years and brings a wealth of experience, warmth and understanding to support women and families as they navigate their fertility, pregnancy and parenting experience.
+Susan is a highly experienced Mental Health Social Worker who brings a wealth of experience, warmth and understanding to support women and families as they navigate emotional challenges during their fertility, pregnancy and parenting experience.
+Susan holds both a Bachelor & Masters in Social Work.

-Susan’s warm approach to therapy and her depth of experience are complimented by further training and professional development in the field of perinatal mental health, including fertility counselling, the treatment of perinatal mood and anxiety disorders, and all forms of reproductive loss and trauma, including pregnancy loss, pregnancy after loss and birth trauma.
+Susan’s warm, compassionate therapeutic style is complemented by her depth of experience and ongoing professional development in perinatal mental health.
+Her training includes fertility counselling, the treatment of adjustment issues, perinatal mood and anxiety disorders, and supporting individuals and families through reproductive loss and trauma, including pregnancy loss, pregnancy after loss, and birth trauma.

 Susan is accredited with the Australian & New Zealand Infertility Counsellors’ Association (ANZICA) and is an Accredited Mental Health Social Worker (AMHSW) registered with the Australian Association of Social Workers (AASW).
 Her individual therapy services are covered via Mental Health Care Plans and these consultations are eligible for Medicare Rebates.
 Some Private Health Funds may provide rebates for counselling services, at present these include BUPA, Teachers Credit Union Health Fund and Doctors Health Fund and as AASW negotiates with other funds, coverage will expand.
 Please check with your health fund to determine eligibility.